🔒 Case Study

 Designed and launched a social discovery platform combining research, interaction design, and promotional video production.

 Currently leading design initiatives at East West Bank (Velo Digital), crafting seamless experiences across native mobile, online banking, and web platforms.
-I also oversee and integrate user feedback into the design process.

-I focus on creating minimal, elegant interactions powered by emerging technologies, with a portfolio spanning fintech, marketing, print, AI, and aviation UX.
+I focus on creating minimal, elegant interactions powered by emerging technologies — with a portfolio spanning fintech, AI, and aviation UX.
+Beyond design, I'm a pilot in training, driven by curiosity and fresh perspective.

-Open Communication Channel ✈️✦ UX / UI Case Study
+Say Hello ✈️✦ UX / UI Case Study

 An Anime-Inspired Tarot App for Every Kind of Reader